 There’s nothing wrong to want to tick everything off your travel list.
 You may never get back to this part of the world so if you don’t want to miss out on anything ‘important’ check out the Best of the Camino.

-And why should you?!
-Annual leave allowance might be your only reason not to do the full trail but if it isn’t sign up for the 36 day traverse from the Pyrenees on the French/Spanish border all the way to Santiago across northern Spain.
+You shouldn't have to miss a thing!
+Annual leave allowance might be your only reason not to do the full trail 36-days traverse from the Pyrenees on the French/Spanish border to Santiago across northern Spain

-Then – add our Santiago to Atlantic extension to make sure you covered it all!
+extension to make sure you covered it all.

 I'm looking to do things differently, what is a less-busy trail?